Cold spraying: Coatings

 The ability for CS to deposit materials that are phase-sensitive or temperature-sensitive has positioned the technique to prepare coatings not possible with other thermal spray techniques.
 CS can generally be used to produce coatings of a wide variety of metals, alloys, and metal-based composites, including those materials that have an exceptionally high melting temperatures (e.g. tantalum, niobium, superalloys).
 The process is also valuable for depositing materials that are extremely sensitive to the presence of oxygen and will readily oxidize at modest elevated temperatures – a result which is deleterious to the performance of these materials.
 Some examples of oxygen sensitive coatings that are commonly produced with CS are aluminum, copper, titanium, and carbide composites (e.g. tungsten carbide), as well as coatings made from amorphous alloys.

 Additional developments in CS are related to the deposition of ceramic materials on metals, notably titanium dioxide for photocatalytic effects, and the use of CS in additive manufacturing.

 Repair

 Cold spraying is now used to repair machine parts in a matter of minutes.
 Metal (nickel alloys) particles travel in a blend of nitrogen and helium gas and gradually stack up on the damaged part to recreate the desired surface.
 A robot controls the movement of the sprayer.
 The U.S. Army uses the technology to repair a component in Blackhawk helicopters.
 General Electric is adapting the technology for civilian applications.
+The US Navy has adopted cold spray welding across its global operations on an experimental basis.